What is the VA Evidence Intake Center (EIC)?

 - Mail Logged and Prepared

-After the mail is received, it will be logged and prepared, meaning the Evidence Intake Center employees will sort the mail into document type, remove paper clips, staples, tape, etc. This stage of mail processing appears to be the most tedious for EIC employees; however, it is a very important part of the process.
+After the mail is received, it will be logged and prepared, meaning the Evidence Intake Center employees will sort it into document type, remove paper clips, staples, tape, etc. This stage of mail processing appears to be the most tedious for EIC employees; however, it is a very important part of the process.

 - Imaging/Digitizing of Mail